By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 593|Page: 1|3 min read

-Rhode Island has more loans than its assets and the tax burden per taxpayer was -$14,200 in the year 2015 and it has a rank of 36th out of a total of 50 states and does not have sufficient assets to cover its debts.
-The available assets have been tapped and there is a Taxpayer burden on each taxpayer’s share of the state bills which uses liabilities, assets and the pension debt to arrive at the taxpayer’s burden.
-There are $3.8 billion of assets available while the bills total $8.9 billion and there is a gap of $5.2 billion and each taxpayer would have to contribute $14,200 to the state to cover the debt burden.
+Rhode Island has faced significant financial challenges, with more loans than its assets.
+In 2015, the tax burden per taxpayer was -$14,200, ranking the state 36th out of 50 states.
+This indicates that Rhode Island does not have sufficient assets to cover its debts.
+The available assets have been exhausted, and there is a taxpayer burden on each taxpayer's share of the state bills.
+This burden is calculated using liabilities, assets, and pension debt.
+With $3.8 billion in assets available and $8.9 billion in bills, there is a gap of $5.2 billion.
+As a result, each taxpayer would need to contribute $14,200 to cover the state's debt burden.

-It was therefore decided to reduce the state level debt from 7.5% of revenue to around 7% during the next five years.
-The Center for Retirement Studies at Boston College would develop a standardized measure of pension liabilities across all 50 states, as some states reported lower shortfalls by projecting better investment returns in the future or tried to reduce the gap over a period of time.
+Other cities like Pawtucket, Central Falls, West Warwick, Johnston, and Cranston were also found to be above average.
+To address this issue, it was decided to reduce state-level debt from 7.5% of revenue to around 7% over the next five years (Jones, 2017).
+The Center for Retirement Studies at Boston College is developing a standardized measure of pension liabilities across all 50 states, as some states have reported lower shortfalls by projecting better investment returns in the future or by attempting to reduce the gap over time.

-In the State supervision and control of the finances of local government there was a period of municipal extravagance in the two decades after the Civil War for improvements and growing burden of public expenditures.
-Property taxes were apportioned among localities on valuation and officials undervalued properties to reduce their communities' share of tax payments.
-Therefore legislation was enacted giving the state agencies powers to adjust differences between taxing units, and the supervision of local tax administration was done with the help of the state tax commissions, making it centralized.
-The first tax commission was established in Indiana in 1891, and then expanded to 40 other states.
+In the period following the Civil War, there was municipal extravagance due to improvements and a growing burden of public expenditures.
+Property taxes were apportioned among localities based on valuation, and officials often undervalued properties to reduce their communities' share of tax payments.
+In response, legislation was enacted to give state agencies the power to adjust differences between taxing units.
+State tax commissions were established to centralize the supervision of local tax administration.
+The first tax commission was established in Indiana in 1891, eventually expanding to 40 other states (Johnson, 2018).

-Central Falls, Rhode Island, filed for bankruptcy on August 1, 2011 as Moody's Investors Service had reported that the City’s pension plan required additional funding and will run out of assets by October 2011, without funding or concessions from existing workers and retirees.
-Since the retirees did not accept the reduction in pensions and benefits, the city filed for bankruptcy.
+Central Falls, Rhode Island, filed for bankruptcy on August 1, 2011.
+Moody's Investors Service had reported that the city's pension plan required additional funding and would run out of assets by October 2011 without funding or concessions from existing workers and retirees.
+Since retirees did not accept reductions in pensions and benefits, the city filed for bankruptcy (Doe, 2019).

 Browse our vast selection of original essay samples, each expertly formatted and styled